jphart/jphart.github.io/_projects/weatherstation_power.md

     }
 ```

-Between weather reading we can now power down the system rather than use a simple delay.
+Between weather reading we can now power down the system fully.
 This command goes into the lowest power state for 8 seconds, to sleep for longer we simply call this multiple times in a loop.
 Eg setting `define SLEEP_PERIOD 10` will sleep the arduino for 10 x 8 = 80 seconds.

 ```c
     for(int i =0; i < SLEEP_PERIOD; i++){